KafetzisThomas/SafeArchive/README.md

 ## Manual Setup

-1. Download or clone the repo and install the requirements using:
+1. Ensure you have Python 3.10 installed or set up a virtual environment specifically for that version:

     ```py
+    $ python3.10 -m venv "env_name"
+    ```

+2. Download or clone the repo and install the requirements using:

+    ```py
     $ pip install -r requirements.txt
     ```

-2. How to Run:
+3. How to Run:

     ```py
     $ python3 main.py